Occupational Health in Bahrain

 What should you NOT do?

-- Do not work without proper protective equipment — insist your employer provides it.
+- Do not work without proper PPE — insist your employer provides it and refuse hazardous tasks without it.

-- Do not hide symptoms of occupational illness — early detection is critical for treatment and compensation.
+- Do not hide symptoms of occupational illness — early detection is critical for both treatment and the strength of your compensation claim.

-- Do not sign any waiver releasing your employer from liability for workplace injuries.
+- Do not sign any waiver releasing your employer from liability for workplace injuries — such waivers are not enforceable under Bahrain law.